openstack-infra/system-config/doc/source/running-your-own.rst

 Stage 6 - Static slaves
 ~~~~~~~~~~~~~~~~~~~~~~~

-The OpenStack CI infrastructure has two sets of Jenkins slaves : dynamically
+The OpenContrail CI infrastructure has two sets of Jenkins slaves : dynamically
 managed via nodepool and statically managed by hand.
 A by-hand slave is easier
 to bring up initially, so that's our next step.